YANGZHOU66666/leetcode/README.md

 # leetcode
-## my notes when solving problems on leetcode
+## My notes when solving problems on leetcode